bhushan-zade/Movie-Recommender-System/readme.md

-Download TMDB 5000 movies and credits dataset
+Download TMDB 5000 Movies and Credits Dataset
 Export Movie dickt.pkl and similarity.pkl from the notebook